Morthen-Mods/Resource-Backpacks/README.md

 - change the size for every backpack through the in-game config screen(on Fabric ModMenu is required)
 - Place Backpacks like Shulkerboxes to interact with them
 - Additional Inventory slot to equip the Backpack
+- Place your Backpack on Armor Stands
+- Zombies and Creeper have a chance to spawn with a Backpack
 - All Keybinds are Configurable
 - When Backpack is equipped you can open it with `B`
 - Hold `Left-Shift` or `Left-Alt` for a preview of your Backpack Content